romboai/handbook/docs/Values.md

 **Building a safe community**

-Everyone has the right to feel safe when working for Agile Lab.
+Everyone has the right to feel safe when working for ROMBO AI.
 We do not tolerate abuse, harassment, exclusion, discrimination or retaliation by/of any employees.

 **Family and friends first, work second**

 Long lasting relationships are the rocks of life and come before work.

-**Working in Agile Lab is not a marriage**
+**Working in ROMBO AI is not a marriage**

 We encourage a high level of friendship in the company that will survive when you will leave the company